Star Vega (psychologist): Teaching

-Later Work
+Later work

 In 2002, Vega served as the President of the California Psychological Association (CPA), the first Latina woman to ever do so, and would later receive various awards from both the CPA and the American Psychological Association (APA).
 Later in 2002, Vega received the Karl F. Heiser award for Advocacy in regard to her work in the psychology community and her continued dedication to “define the discipline of psychology statutorily by state and federal laws."

-Mental Health and Latina Women Working
+Mental health and Latina women working

-The quality of mental health in the Latinx community is a topic that causes concern with one in five community members suffering from at least one mental illness.
+The quality of mental health in the Latin community is a topic that causes concern with one in five community members suffering from at least one mental illness.
 More specifically, many Latina women who are pursuing their careers, in the same way Vega did, are often at higher risks for the development of a mental illness.
 For example, depression is twice as likely to appear in Latina women than it is Latino men and working Latina women have reported much higher rates of stress than unemployed Latina women.
 One factor that could be contributing to this high rate of depression and stress in Latina women could be the due to Latina women often being overqualified for the job positions they are working as a result of both gender and racial discrimination.